sanketvmehta/lifelong-learning-pretraining-and-sam/README.md

 #### A. Vision

-To run the sharpness analysis, we run following command:
+To run the sharpness analysis, we run the following command:
 ```
 ./scripts/run_vision_analysis.sh \
     {DATASET} \